 5

-Late-morning round at Galgorm Castle Golf Club in Ballymena — a parkland change of pace from the links onslaught (and significantly more forgiving on the morning after)
+If you'd rather play: late-morning round at Galgorm Castle Golf Club in Ballymena — a parkland change of pace from the links onslaught (and significantly more forgiving on the morning after).
+The right choice if the group still has legs.

 💡 Galgorm doesn't judge.
 Wide fairways, gentle greens, no Atlantic wind trying to ruin your soul.
 Tee off late, wear sunglasses, drink approximately a gallon of water.
 You'll live.